-This article describes standards that apply to renaming metadata objects.
+This article describes standards that apply to rename metadata objects.
 All of the listed recommendations are mandatory unless noted otherwise.

 1. Renaming a common module and then creating another module with its old name is not allowed.
 Instead, create a module with a new name and move the script from the old module to the new one.